Gumpest/AutoV/README.md

 ### 2. Run AutoV

-Run the command from the `LLaVA` directory so that all relative checkpoint and data paths resolve correctly:
+Run the command from the `LLaVA` directory so that all relative checkpoints and data paths resolve correctly:

 ```bash